 sUgAR, the University of Arkansas Student Gallery, is a student-run exhibition space located at 1 E. Center Street in downtown Fayetteville.

-The 33,000-square-foot complex, located on Hill Avenue in South Fayetteville, was redesigned and renovated in two phases by architects with Modus Studio in Fayetteville and El Dorado Inc. in Kansas City, Missouri.
-Phase one focused on workshop needs for the School of Art’s sculpture program, and phase two included graduate student studios and classroom space for the school’s foundation classes.
+The 33,000-square-foot Sculpture Studio, located on 744 South Hill Avenue in South Fayetteville, is the future Windgate Art + Design District.
+The complex was redesigned and renovated by architects with Modus Studio in Fayetteville and El Dorado Inc. in Kansas City, Missouri.

 Fine Arts Library